webdeveric/what-template-am-i-using/readme.txt

 == Changelog ==

 = 0.1.5 =
-* Updated css for the panel opening transition.
-It adds padding on the html element instead of margin on the  body.
-I did this to account for people using the body element as a container and giving it a specific width.
+* Updated css: text alignment, panel opening transition.
 * I updated the behavior of the close button.
 * Fixed PHP warning when WP_DEBUG is true.